anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-2-understanding-encapsulation.md

 title: "Simplifying OOP For CS112 Part 2: Understanding Encapsulation."
 description: "Learn how to use C++ classes and  objects (encapsulation) with code examples, activity questions and free solutions"
 createdAt: 2024-09-23T00:00:00+12:00
-updatedAt: 2024-09-24T00:00:00+12:00
+updatedAt: 2025-07-27T00:00:00+12:00
 ---

 ## Introduction

 ---

 Object oriented programming in C++ is based on 3 core principles.
 These are: encapsulation, inheritance, and polymorphism.
 Encapsulation is the grouping of related variables and functions into a single entity, while being separated from the outside world.
-An example of ths is an ATM machine.
+An example of this is an ATM machine.
 You can withdraw money and check your balance, but the important internal parts are hidden away.
 Encapsulation helps promote safe programming.
 This article builds off what was covered in the [pointers and dynamic memory article](https://anav.dev/blogs/simplifying-oop-for-cs112-part-1-pointers-and-dynamic-memory).
 Be sure to check that out before proceeding.

 ## Classes And Objects